dncoble/fem1d/README.md

 fea_mesh.save_card('example.inp') # to produce the data card file solution = fea_mesh.run() # to run the problem and get the output card as a string
 ```
-Names and descriptions of the required problem data are given in the table below.
+See [data_format.md](data_format.md) for how to format the problem data dictionary.
+Variables follow same names as given in the FEM1D Input Description.
 Some data is generated automatically when the information is redundant.

 ### EulerBernoulliBeam
 For Euler-Bernoulli beam steady-state deflection problems, `EulerBernoulliBeam` implements `FEM1DProblemData` with a higher level interface.
 Pass `a`, `b`, `c`, and `f` as functions, and as long as they are piecewise linear breaking at node points, the code will calculate the problem data.
 Add boundary constraints or other DOF constraints with the method `specify_dof(x, loc, var_type)`.